-A single grain whisky in the 2025 Special Releases is necessarily a new thing (a nice Cambus 40 Year Old spring to mind), but it is special coming from the malt distillery that is Teaninich.
-It marries distillates from malted rye and malted barley, which is strictly speaking neither rye or single malt.
+A single grain whisky in the Special Releases is not a new thing (a nice Cambus 40 Year Old springs to mind), but it is special coming from the malt distillery that is Teaninich.
+It marries distillates from malted rye and malted barley, which is strictly speaking neither rye whisky, nor single malt.

 Only a few weeks ago Diageo announced the temporary closure of Teaninich distillery (as well as Balcones and Dickel) due to overproduction.
-Teaninich is an important component of Johnnie Walker
+Teaninich is an important component of Johnnie Walker, so it’s probably a matter of global decline for this blend, which may trickle down to other malt distilleries in the near future.

 Teaninich 8 yo ‘Rye Rebel’ (60,3%, OB Special Releases 2025, ex-bourbon casks)